nielsRocholl/oncology_ULS_AIMI/README.md

 5. **Save**: Outputs stacked masks.

 ### Customization
 The `config.json` contains all the cropping and padding settings.
-You technically don't have to change anything here, but it's good to know.
+You technically don't have to change anything here unless you want to change the path to your model, but it's good to know.

 ### File Structure
 - `process.py`: Inference script.
 - `config.json`: Settings.
-- `architecture/`: Your weights and test data.
+- `architecture/`: Your weights and test data, along with some nnunetv2 extensions the baseline model uses.
-- `Dockerfile`: For testing.
+- `Dockerfile`: Main file that you run to build the container.
 - `scripts/build.sh`: Build script.

 ## VERY IMPORTANT